Sharing Finances: The 10 Best Budgeting Apps for Couples in 2024

 In addition to keeping tabs on your day-to-day spending, the app links to your 401(k)s and IRAs so you can see how you’re tracking toward retirement.
 It even offers a free retirement planner tool.

-Personal Capital also factors in financial information like your mortgage and other loans to give you a complete picture of your net worth.
+Empower also factors in financial information like your mortgage and other loans to give you a complete picture of your net worth.
 So, if you’re looking for more in-depth insights, give Empower a try.

 PocketGuard syncs your bank accounts, credit cards, loans and investments so you and your partner get an overall view of your shared finances.
 It automatically builds your budget based on your income, recurring bills and financial goals you’ve set.

-The premium version — PocketGuard Plus — includes additional features like customized spending categories and ways to track cash purchases.
+The premium version — PocketGuard Plus — includes additional features such as customized spending categories and ways to track cash purchases.
 This app, whether you select free or premium, is an excellent choice for reducing overspending.

 You Need a Budget, or YNAB, is for couples who want to stay on top of every dollar they make and make sure that money is going to good use.